-CCRCE will begin the 2019-20 school year with a new System Improvement Plan.
-The plan was constructed collaboratively with as many system voices as possible.
-It will focus our collective efforts on a few, high leverage strategies intended to complement school-based Student Success Plans in Raising the Bar and Closing the Gaps.
-This plan embodies the Vision, Mission, and Values that were unveiled in 2018.
-The system improvement planning process has been a shared approach involving the other Regions, the CSAP Board and the Department of Education and Early Childhood Development (EECD), to further advance our provincial focus on enhancing coherence and alignment in public education.
+Chignecto Central Regional Centre for Education (CCRCE) administers educational programs, supports, and services within the boundaries of Colchester County, Cumberland County, Pictou County, and the Municipality of East Hants.
+Our 65 schools provide excellent educational programming to over 19,000 students in grades Primary to 12, including international students, as well as pre-primary programs.
+2021-22 will mark CCRCE’s third year of its System Improvement Plan, Thrive and Achieve.
+The System Improvement Plan focuses on the region’s collective efforts to implement well-researched and effective strategies that support our school-based Student Success Plans in Raising the Bar and Closing the Gap.
+This plan also embodies the CCRCE Vision, Mission, and Values that were unveiled in 2018.
+The system improvement planning process continues to be a shared approach involving the other Regions, the CSAP Board and the Department of Education and Early Childhood Development (EECD), to further advance our provincial focus on enhancing coherence and alignment in public education.

-The 2019-2020 budget remains focused on key initiatives which will have a direct and positive impact on the priorities identified in the 2019-2020 Business Plan.
-It should be noted that while the Business Plan follows the fiscal year of April 1, 2019 to March 31, 2020, many priorities and initiatives continue throughout the course of the instructional year from September 2019 to June 2020.
-In addition to CCRCE’s vision, mission and values and the new System Improvement Plan, further
+The 2021-22 budget remains focused on key initiatives that will directly and positively impact the priorities identified in the 2021-22 Business Plan.
+It should be noted that while the Business Plan follows the fiscal year of April 1, 2021, to March 31, 2021, many priorities and initiatives continue throughout the instructional year from September 2021 to June 2022.
+In addition to CCRCE’s vision, mission and values and our System Improvement Plan, further

 considerations for the Business Plan are as follows:

-- The EECD Business Plan 2019-2020
+- The EECD Business Plan 2021-22

 - The recommendations from Raise the Bar: A Coherent and Responsive Education Administrative System for Nova Scotia report.